-Coalition for Efficiency (CfE) is devoted to helping other social sector organisations become more efficient and effective.
+Coalition for Efficiency (CfE) is a small, lean and highly collaborative organisation devoted to helping other social sector organisations become more efficient and effective.
 All projects are delivered in partnership with like-minded organisations and seek to help organisations focus on their mission and maximise their potential.

 CfE allows other parties to adapt, develop and use any ideas and material produced by us.
 We partner with other organisations that are aligned to our charitable mission and actively encourage organisations to take ownership of and scale up our projects.
 We seek not to compete with anyone working in the same space and we are open to collaborate or provide assistance where needed.

 Our Measuring the Good partners include Volunteering Matters, The Fore (formerly The Bulldog Trust), Team London, UJIA, DataKind UK, Small Charities Coalition, ProBono OR, thirdbridge and the University of York.